Find out what you’re missing. Talk to a payment expert today.Get a call

 Keep your change order documentation in line.
 If you need to get started filing a change order, Levelset has free change order templates available to download.
 Easily document and submit the changes required to make changed work a written part of the contract — and avoid the risk of payment disputes.

 8. Health and safety hazards

-Construction is a very dynamic line of work, and year after year, it ranks toward the top of the most dangerous industries.
-The risk of health and safety hazards is ever-present, especially on large-scale projects.
+The building industry provides a very dynamic line of work, and year after year, it ranks toward the top of the most dangerous industries.
+The construction risk of health and safety hazards is ever-present, especially on large-scale projects.

 There are a lot of moving parts to a full-scale project, and even general contractors with full-time safety staff can’t oversee everything all the time.
 There’s always a risk of an inspector showing up on site and fining the contractor for violations or issuing stop orders until there’s a resolution.

 And, should a terrible accident occur, it can have a site-wide effect.
 Morale can drop while insurance rates and management stress rise.
 You can all but forget about delivering the project on time.